 Luritja aboriginal astronomers have a classification system for by-eye observation of stars: Tjilkera (white) stars, Tataka Tjilkera (red/white), Tataka (red) and Tataka Indora (very red) [1, 2].
 Astronomers today, thanks to Williamina Flemming and Annie Jump Cannon (among other Harvard Computers), use a rather opaque system of stellar classification called the Harvard spectral classification: OBAFGKM(LTY), ranging from white/blue to red/brown.
-As abstract as these classification methods seem, binning data can help us more readily construct patterns, theories, and narratives to help further our understanding of the stellar population.
+As abstract as these classification methods seem, binning data into categories can help us more readily construct patterns, theories, and narratives to help further our understanding of the stellar population.

 At the turn of the century, western astronomers were concerned with the ultraviolet catastrophe (a dramatic divergence between observed results and analytical models of spectral energy distributions) and Max Plank, in attempting to address that concern, fell head-first into the world of quantum physics .
 As the particles within an object move (interacting according to gravity, electrodynamic laws, quantum mandates, all in response to other particles) their interactions excite (increase the energy of) particles within the object.
-Like people, generalized objects don’t like to be excited for too long (it can get tiring) and the easiest way to shed energy is by emitting it as light (a photon).
+Like people, particles don’t like to be excited for too long (it can get tiring) and the easiest way to shed energy is by emitting it as light (a photon).
 That light, emitted somewhere within the body, will take a while to escape entirely, bouncing between particles and being absorbed and re-emitted in different ways.
 This process occurs on a large enough scale that the tiny details of each photon’s color, energy, and source become unimportant.
 The object writ large emits all kinds of light all the time, the amount of any given color/energy of photon being dictated by how excited the object is .

 Try thinking through what this graph means: the y-axis is measured in kW (a measure of power, or energy per second) per steradian per meters squared per nanometers, while the x-axis is measured in micrometers.
 You can imagine steradian meters squared as an area, so a quantity with units power per area is describing the amount of energy from some object that passes through a given area every second (we call this the Irradiance of an object).
 The meat of the graph is that it shows you how much of the irradiance of an object of a given temperature comes from any particular wavelength (color) of light.
 This implies that the temperature of an object determines the color of that object, because the temperature dictates what wavelength of light the object will emit the most energy at.